stonepros/stone/doc/rados/configuration/storage-devices.rst

   device (like an SSD, NVMe, or NVDIMM) to increased performance.
 If a significant amount of faster storage is available, internal metadata can also be stored on the faster device.
 * Efficient copy-on-write.
-RBD and CephFS snapshots rely on a copy-on-write *clone* mechanism that is implemented efficiently in BlueStore.
+RBD and StoneFS snapshots rely on a copy-on-write *clone* mechanism that is implemented efficiently in BlueStore.
 This results in efficient IO both for regular snapshots and for erasure coded pools (which rely on cloning to implement